Exclusive: What are Top 5 FinTech Career Advice for Graduates?By Jul 18, 2019 4 Min Read

 In Part 1 of the interview, Prof. Aris Stouraitis identified lack of interdisciplinarity is the culprit of FinTech talent shortage in Hong Kong.
-Interdisciplinarity in FinTech refers to talents are knowledgeable in both finance and technology.
-He presents how the Master of Science in Finance (FinTech and Financial Analytics) (“the program”) offered by Hong Kong Baptist University (“HKBU”) strives to nurture interdisciplinary talents and he offers the top 5 career advice for graduates who wish to work in FinTech and blockchain industry!
+Interdisciplinarity in FinTech refers to talents that are knowledgeable in both finance and technology.
+He presents how the Master of Science in Finance (FinTech and Financial Analytics) (“the program”) offered by Hong Kong Baptist University (“HKBU”) strives to nurture interdisciplinary talents, and he provides the top 5 career advice for graduates who wish to work in FinTech and blockchain industry!

 We've noticed that the FinTech program by HKBU has one elective course in blockchain and cryptocurrency.
-Which area of topics will be covered in this elective course and what are the learnings outcomes?
+Which area of topics will be covered in this elective course, and what are the learning outcomes?

 The elective course of blockchain and cryptocurrency includes but not limited to the following areas:

 1) Foundation of blockchain in both technical and non-technical perspective;